Samantha Hoopes Rocks A Yellow Bikini On Instagram

 Samantha Hoopes shared a bikini pic a few days ago with her Instagram fans.
 The model looked fantastic rocking a pair of oversized, yellow-tinted sunglasses along with a matching yellow bikini top.
 She wore her hair in a high ponytail, as she appeared to play with it while smiling slightly.
 The selfie was stamped with the date it was taken, which was April 19.
 Samantha updated her fans on an upcoming Sports Illustrated event, and it sounds like she’ll be there.
-The event is to celebrate the newest release of Sports Illustrated Swimsuit Edition.
+The event is to celebrate the newest release of Sports Illustrated: Swimsuit Edition.

 Hoopes has a lot more to be excited about too.
 She’s been sharing her pregnancy journey with her fans here and there, with the latest update being a pregnant bikini shot.
 The Instagram post garnered over 22,000 likes, as she talked about how she’s excited to meet this “little guy,” insinuating that she’s expecting a baby boy.